 From there, your lender updates your payment and balance history with the credit bureaus on a monthly basis.
 The credit reporting agencies then updates your credit reports each month with the new data.

 It’s worth noting that the credit reporting process is voluntary.
 No law makes your creditors report information to the credit bureaus.
 Likewise, no law forces firms like Experian to add information from a creditor to your report.
 However, both creditors and credit reporting agencies have to obey the Fair Credit Reporting Act (FCRA) if they choose to include any information on your credit reports.

 With public records, however, there is no data furnisher sending information about you to the credit bureaus.
 The IRS, for example, doesn’t send Experian, TransUnion and Equifax a list of everyone who has a tax lien filed against them.
 Instead, the credit reporting agencies proactively add public record data to credit reports.

 Public records, as the name suggests, are available to anyone.
 By using services like PACER (Public Access to Court Electronic Records), the credit bureaus can obtain public record information and add it to their databases.

 Public records aren’t necessarily gone forever

 Although the credit reporting agencies have agreed to remove certain public records from credit reports for now, that doesn’t mean tax liens and judgments won’t be added back to credit reports in the future.
-There are two reasons why: it’s not illegal to put them on a credit report and the credit bureaus only agreed to remove them for a time.
+There are two reasons: It’s not illegal to put them on a credit report, and the credit bureaus only agreed to remove them for a time.